samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 I can see the Withings data update in near-real-time in the following way:

-- Click the "Play" button in the data visualization tool.
+- Click the "Play" button in Data Visualization.
 Now the chart shows data within a 30s window and periodically refreshes to show new data.
 - Make sure the Withings smart scale is connected to the Internet.
 Step on the scale, and a new measurement will be sent to Withings' cloud.
-- Shortly after, I see the new weight data appear in data visualization chart.
+- Shortly after, I see the new weight data appear in a Data Visualization chart.

 ## What comes next?